isomerpages/govtech-stp/_familial-ties-lane/frequently-asked-questions.md

 Please write to us using the enquiry form [here](https://go.gov.sg/sto-enquiry) with the STP reference number and explaining the details of the error.
 Kindly also include a copy of the applicant passport biodata page.

-#### 2. What if i am unable to enter Singapore within the validity of my STP?
+#### 2. What if I am unable to enter Singapore within the validity of my STP?

 You are not allowed to amend the date of entry or seek a refund or the payment (if applicable) of the COVID-19 PCR test and SHN dedicated facility once the application has been approved.
 You would need to resubmit a new application via the [SafeTravel Portal](https://go.gov.sg/scpr-ftl-application) and make a second payment for the new STP.

 If you require an amendment of the entry date on the STP due to unforeseen circumstances (e.g. cancellation of flight by the airline provider).
 You may write in to ICA for consideration via our enquiry form [here](https://go.gov.sg/sto-enquiry), with the relevant supporting documents attached.

-#### 3. If i decide not to enter Singapore after applying for the STP, is the payment made for stay at the SHN dedicated Facility (SDF) and COVID-19 swab test during the STP application transferable?
+#### 3. If I decide not to enter Singapore after applying for the STP, is the payment made for stay at the SHN dedicated Facility (SDF) and COVID-19 swab test during the STP application transferable?

 No. All payments made via the SafeTravel portal are non-transferrable.
 If the applicant is not able to enter Singapore within the validity of the STP, no refund will be provided.